raisking/atl-wdi/homework/craftsmanship/seven-stages-of-software-craftsmanship-and-a-smarter-way.md

 ## Then answer these questions and post them to Schoology:
 - What stage are you currently in?
-    - Stage 3
+    - Stage 3.
+I need more practices and projects to hone my skill.
 - What stage would you like to be in when you complete this WDI course?
-    - Stage 5
+    - Stage 5.
 - What stage would you hope to be in one year after completing this course?
 Five years?
-    - Stage 6
+    - Stage 6.

 # A Smarter Way to Learn JavaScript (ch 6-10)
 Work through Chapters 6-10 (don't worry, there are a lot of blank pages) http://www.cpp.edu/~jcmcgarvey/513_2016/ASmarterWaytoLearnJavaScript.pdf